 - 1.1.
 Participants.
 This Policy applies to those individuals defined as Participants by the Center's SafeSport Code.
-Specifically, this policy applies to the following individuals (the "Participants"): - a) USABS Employees; - b) Members of the USABS Board of Directors and Advisory Directors; - c) Members of USABS Standing Committees; - d) USABS Athlete Members (A & J); - e) USABS Technical Members (B-Coaches and Officials): - f) Volunteers officially recognized as such by USABS; - g) Contractors, vendors and other individuals who are authorized, approved or appointed by USABS to have regular contact with and/or authority over athletes; - h) Personal Care Assistants officially recognized as such by USABS; and - i) Any other individual determined by USABS to be a "Participant". - 1.1.1.
+Specifically, this policy applies to the following individuals (the "Participants"): - a) USABS Employees; - b) Members of the USABS Board of Directors and Advisory Directors; - c) Members of USABS Standing Committees; - d) USABS Athlete Members (A & J); - e) USABS Technical Members (B-Coaches and Officials); - f) Contractors, vendors and other individuals who are authorized, approved or appointed by USABS to have regular contact with and/or authority over athletes; - g) Personal Care Assistants officially recognized as such by USABS; and - h) Any other individual determined by USABS to be a "Participant".

+- 1.1.1.
 Exception.
-In limited circumstances, USABS may determine an individual(s) otherwise meeting the definition of Participant in 1.1. will not be deemed to be a Participant(s).
+In limited circumstances, USABS may determine an individual(s) otherwise meeting the definition of Participant in 1.1. will not be deemed to be a Participant(s). - 1.2.

-1.2.
 Dual Jurisdiction.
 A USABS Participant may also be identified as a USOPC Participant and subject to the USOPC Athlete Safety Policy and other applicable policies of the USOPC.